mufpga/MicroFPGA/tutorials/installing_microfpga.md

    $ git clone https://github.com/jdeschamps/MicroFPGA.git
    ```

-3. Follow the instructions on [getting started with the Au FPGA](https://alchitry.com/blogs/tutorials/getting-started-with-the-au) or the [getting started with the Cu FPGA](https://alchitry.com/blogs/tutorials/getting-started-with-the-cu).
-This involves installing either Vivado (Au) or IceCube2 (Cu).
+3. Follow the instructions on [getting started with the Au FPGA](https://alchitry.com/blogs/tutorials/getting-started-with-the-au) or [getting started with the Cu FPGA](https://alchitry.com/blogs/tutorials/getting-started-with-the-cu), this involves in particular installing either Vivado (Au) or IceCube2 (Cu).
 Make sure to install [Alchitry labs](https://alchitry.com/pages/alchitry-labs).

 4. Start Alchitry Labs and in the "Settings" menu, set the location of the compiling tools (Vivado or IceCube2).